From Image to Video, what do we need in multimodal LLMs?: Methodology

 \subsection{Temporal Module}

-The extracted video features need to be projected into the language decoder's embedding space before input to the LLM.
-For video features that need to be projected, we need a module to transform them into corresponding language embedding tokens.
-The pre-trained alignment module of Image LLMs is already capable of aligning image features, effectively understanding the inherent spatial information within images.
-Given that a video is a sequence of images over time, the pre-trained alignment module of Image LLMs can comprehend the spatial relationships between these frames but fails to grasp their temporal information.
+The extracted video features need to be projected into the LLM's embedding space before being fed to it.
+The pre-trained Image LLM alignment module effectively handles spatial relationships within images but does not capture temporal dynamics across video frames.

-To model the temporal relationships between video frames on top of the Image LLM's alignment module, we propose a Temporal module that can be seamlessly integrated into the Image LLM structure.
+To model these temporal relationships, we propose a Temporal Module that integrates seamlessly with the Image LLM.

-Specifically, we decouple the already extracted spatial features $z_i$ and temporal features $z_i$.
-We retain the Image LLM alignment Module to align the spatial features $z_i$, leveraging its proficiency in understanding spatial information, and employ the Temporal Module to align the temporal features $t_i$, thereby obtaining the corresponding language embedding tokens $Q_z$ and $Q_t$,
+Specifically, we decouple spatial features \(z_i\) and temporal features \(t_i\).
+The Image LLM's alignment module is used to process spatial features \(z_i\).
+Besides, the Temporal Module aligns temporal features \(t_i\) with semantic space, producing corresponding language embedding tokens.
+The conversion is as follows: